 which is a mixed state with $S_{\text{vN}}=\log_2 M$.
 This mixed state with particles localised on each site arises in a sense because the state of the second species contains information on the locations of the state of the first species.
 The resulting momentum distribution is completely flat, despite the fact that the doublon momentum distribution is peaked at $p=0$.

 To analyse the behaviour for arbitrary interaction strengths we look at the general solution for the two-particle wavefunction

 with complex coefficients $\psi(x,y)$.
-Taking periodic boundary conditions, we can separate the centre of mass $R=(x+y)/2$ and relative $r=x-y$ coordinates, and determine an analytical solution \cite{Wouters2006,Winkler2006,Valiente2008}, for which we provide more details in Appendix \ref{appendix_two}.
+Taking periodic boundary conditions, we can separate the centre of mass $R=(x+y)/2$ and relative $r=x-y$ coordinates, and determine an analytical solution \cite{Wouters2006,Winkler2006,Valiente2008}, for which we provide more details in \ref{appendix_two}.

-We show the analytical calculation for this relative wavefunction in Fig.~\ref{two}(a).
+We show the analytical calculation for this relative wavefunction in figure~\ref{two}(a).
 We see that the peak of the bound pair solutions becomes sharper as the interaction strength is increased.
-The single particle momentum distributions are shown for comparison in Fig.~\ref{two}(b), and show clearly the effect of interactions.
+The single particle momentum distributions are shown for comparison in figure~\ref{two}(b), and show clearly the effect of interactions.
 As expected for $U<0$, with increasing interaction strength the two particles become more tightly bound and this leads to broadening of the single-particle momentum distribution.
-This lowering of the peak of the momentum distribution with increasing interaction strength is the signature of the effect of the entanglement between the two particles, and in the rest of the article, we will use the height of the momentum peak or \textit{visibility} for each species $\sigma$, $V_\sigma$, as an indicator of the change in momentum distributions.
+In this general setting, the entanglement between the two particles causes mixedness in the single species reduced density matrix, implying a reduction in the first-order coherence of this species when measured alone.
+Therefore, the momentum distribution, although being a single particle observable, is affected by the entanglement between species.
+In the rest of the article we will use the height of the momentum peak or \textit{visibility} for each species $\sigma$, $V_\sigma$, as an indicator of the corresponding changes in momentum distributions.